-1 Materials support scheduling considerations and include guidance and recommendations PM 1 on required time for lessons and activities.
-2 Materials guide strategic implementation without disrupting the sequence of content that М 2 Materials guide strategic implementation without disrupting the sequence of content that must be taught in a specific order following a developmental progression.
-3 Materials designated for the course are flexible and can be completed in one school year. М
+1 Materials support scheduling considerations and include guidance and recommendations PM on required time for lessons and activities.
+2 Materials guide strategic implementation without disrupting the sequence of content that must be taught in a specific order following a developmental progression. М 2 must be taught in a specific order following a developmental progression.
+2 Materials designated for the course are flexible and can be completed in one school year. Μ 3